magomimmo/modern-cljs/README.md

 This series of tutorials will guide you in creating, setting up and running simple CLJS projects.
-The series follows a progressive enhancement of projects themselves.
+The series follows a progressive enhancement of the project itself.

+> NOTE 1: I suggest to code yourself the content of the series.
+In my
+> experience it is always the best choice if you are not already fluent
+> with the programming language you have under your fingers.

-Assuming you already have installed [leiningen 2][2], to run the last available tutorial without coding:
+That said, assuming you already have installed [leiningen 2][2], to run the latest available tutorial without coding:

 1. `$ git clone https://github.com/magomimmo/modern-cljs.git`
 2. `$ cd modern-cljs`
-3. `$ lein cljx once`
+3. `$ lein cljx once` # from tutorial-16 forward
 4. `$ lein ring server-headless`
 5. open a new terminal and cd in modern-cljs
 6. `$ lein cljsbuild once`